costycnc/inkscape-1.0-python-hello-world-extension-costycnc/gcode/readme.md

+This is an practical example for whose that want to learn the base of inkscape extension and transform a vectorial image to gcode!

+Is not a finished and solid program ... is only a tutorial example with minimal lines of codes!

 Need use function Menu > Path >Object to path (or stroke to path or bitmap to path) if your object is not path

 Convert Path to gcode 3 axis machine X,Y,Z